 1. They might want to lead and dominate

 Firstborn children are thrust into a leadership position when their younger siblings arrive.
-Leading and helping their younger siblings become an ingrained habit they carry forward even in their future (3).
+Leading and helping their younger siblings and showing maturity become a part of their identity (3).
 But if they become dominating instead of leading, it becomes a sign of the oldest child syndrome.

 2. They might have a constant urge to be perfect